-Pressure regulators have specific ratings such as 6 psi, 10 psi, 15 psi, 25 psi, etc. The rated delivery psi of the pressure regulators governs the size of the nozzle selected for each water applicator.
-For the same application rate, nozzles used with 10 psi regulators will be smaller than those used with 6 psi regulators.
-Lower-rated (low psi) pressure regulators, if used, allow the center pivot to be designed for minimum operating pressures, which lowers energy costs.
+Pressure regulators have specific ratings such as 6 psi, 10 psi, 15 psi, 25 psi (0.4, 0.7, 1.0, 1.7 bar), etc. The rated delivery psi (bar) of the pressure regulators governs the size of the nozzle selected for each water applicator.
+For the same application rate, nozzles used with 10 psi (0.7 bar) regulators will be smaller than those used with 6 psi (0.4 bar) regulators.
+Lower-rated pressure regulators, if used, allow the center pivot to be designed for minimum operating pressures, which lowers energy costs.

 Pressure regulators are "pressure killers."
 They reduce pressure at the nozzle so that the appropriate amount of water is applied by each applicator.
 Pressure regulators require energy to function properly.
-Waterpressure losses within the regulator may be 5 psi or more.
-Thus, the entrance (or inlet) water pressure needs to be about 5 psi higher than the regulator pressure rating.
+Water-pressure losses within the regulator may be 5 psi or more.
+Thus, the entrance (or inlet) water pressure needs to be about 5 psi (0.35 bar) higher than the regulator pressure rating.
 Six-psi regulators require 10 psi at the inlet; 10-psi regulators, 15 psi; 15-psi regulators, 20 psi; and 20-psi regulators, 25 psi.
-Regulators do not function properly at operating pressures less than their rating plus about 5 psi.
+Regulators do not function properly at operating pressures less than their rating plus about 5 psi (0.35 bar).

 Table 5 shows how variations in terrain elevations influence mainline operating pressures.
 Elevation changes in the field have the largest impact on center pivots with lower design pressures.
 From the first to the last drop on a pivot, operating pressure at the nozzle should not vary more than 20 percent from design operating pressure.
-Pressure regulators usually are not necessary if the elevation change from the pivot point to the end of the machine is 5 feet or less.
+Pressure regulators usually are not necessary if the elevation change from the pivot point to the end of the machine is 5 feet (1.5 meters) or less.
 The best approach is to have the irrigation dealer run pivot printouts with and without regulators.
-As shown in Table 5, every additional 2.3 feet of elevation requires an additional 1 psi of operating pressure.
+As shown in Table 5, every additional 2.3 feet (0.7 meters) of elevation requires an additional 1 psi (0.07 bar) of operating pressure.
 When including pressure regulators, the smallest psi-rated pressure regulator as required by elevation changes should be used.